clementigbinoba/AirBnB_clone/README.md

 ## 0x01 Introduction

-Team project to build a clone of [AirBnB](https://www.airbnb.com/).
+A team projects to create a clone of [AirBnB](https://www.airbnb.com/).

-The console is a command interpreter to manage objects abstraction between objects and how they are stored.
+A console is a command interpreter to manage objects abstraction between objects

-To see the fundamental background of the project visit the [Wiki](https://github.com/ralexrivero/AirBnB_clone/wiki).
+For viewing the concept of the project visit the [Wiki](https://github.com/ralexrivero/AirBnB_clone/wiki).

-The console will perform the following tasks:
+The console functions are as follows:

-* create a new object
+*New object creation
-* retrive an object from a file
+*Abtraction of objects from a file
-* do operations on objects
+*Carring out operations on objects
-* destroy an object
+*Object destruction

 ### Storage

-All the classes are handled by the `Storage` engine in the `FileStorage` Class.
+The classe are Manage by the `Storage` engine in the `FileStorage` Class.

 ## 0x02 Environment